Skip to content

 Verify, document & hand off

-The cleaned file verified against the source, every correction documented for you and your CPA, and optional transition to monthly bookkeeping so it stays clean.
+The cleaned file verified against the source, every correction documented for you and your CPA, and an optional transition to monthly bookkeeping so it stays clean.

-Who performs the work
+§Who performs the work

 A Certified ProAdvisor who reads both files.

 Cleaning up a migration means reading the source file the data came from and the converted file it landed in, finding every gap, and rebuilding what broke.
 Every TechBrot cleanup is delivered by a Certified ProAdvisor credentialed across the QuickBooks stack — regardless of who performed the original migration.
+Platform-level quality review backs every engagement, and every correction is documented so your CPA can see exactly what changed.

 Cleaning up after a migration: your questions.